kevynoliveira/bender/README.md

 - MicroSD card slot
 - HDMI
 - iMessage, FaceTime, AirDrop etc.

-## misc
-A couple of things to be mindful about:
-- Display gets dim (minimum brightness) at boot, goes back to normal after a few mins or sleep -> wake (doesn't happen every time but happens most of the time)
 - Battery life is poor (compared to other OS's)
 - Laptop gets hot easily (compared to other OS's)